 Encouraging walking and cycling was a key recommendation from both workshops.
-These active travel improvements should be aimed principally at commuters using the stations in the mooring and evening peaks to help reduce the number of cars heading across the Two Waters area.
-The number of "green network" alternatives across the study area gives Two Waters a head-start over other similar sized-areas faced with the same challenges.
+These active travel improvements should be aimed principally at commuters using the stations in the morning and evening peaks to help reduce the number of cars heading across the Two Waters area.
+The number of "green network" alternatives across the study area gives Two Waters a head-start over other similar sizedareas faced with the same challenges even if the increased intensity of development expected in future years is likely to result in an increase in traffic, at least over the short term, until such green alternatives are effectively in place.

 A localised Hemel Hempstead bike hire scheme, with docking points at both railways stations and near the Magic Roundabout should be considered as it is likely to appeal to both weekday commuters and weekend leisure riders too.
 Improving canal towpath surfaces and lighting will help make these alternative network routes cycle-friendly.

-A further consideration to alleviate the current congestion issues is the introduction more frequent bus services on routes, plus the implementation of new bus priority measures.
+The introduction of more frequent bus services and the implementation of new bus priority measures was also suggested.
+Such bus priority measures need to be investigated through more detailed access and movement work to assess the effects of the reallocation of existing road space.